This post has the following content warnings:

 There are five long tables, each one not as long as the ones in Hogwarts but still recognizably drawing from the same aesthetic, and there is also a head table at the other end of the mess hall where the staff eats.
 There are more staff than at, again, Hogwarts, and they are not all directly facing the students like benevolent deities watching on from above, and the line to the buffet-style self-service selection of food off to one side and complete lack of any floating candles whatsoever help dispel the magic mood, but it is still very much reminiscent.

 It is also all really nice.
 Well, nice for a cafeteria, but still, it's very spacious and the dishes and cutlery look fancy and the food selection is honestly surprisingly varied and capable of accommodating various common dietary restrictions and there most certainly aren't a bunch of individual tables that student cliques can huddle at.
-Human nature being what it is, there probably are, nevertheless, cliques, but they won't not as obvious to the eye as they would be in Pete's high school, and there's bound to be more cross-form mixing, too, especially with how this school isn't just high school and there are more age groups than that.
+Human nature being what it is, there probably are, nevertheless, cliques, but they won't be as obvious to the eye as they would be in Pete's high school, and there's bound to be more cross-form mixing, too, especially with how this school isn't just high school and there are more age groups than that.

 Permalink